fabko-be/char-manager/README.md

 ### character Manager

-Create a dashboard of characters you can display edit or remove them.
+Create a dashboard of characters you can display edit or remove.

 ***